openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

 Verifying other Cores
 ~~~~~~~~~~~~~~~~~~~~~

-At the time of this writting (2021-12-17), CORE-V-VERIF supports verification of multiple CORE-V cores:
+At the time of this update (2022-11-08), CORE-V-VERIF supports verification of multiple CORE-V cores:

 * **CV32E40P**: the UVM environment is stable and v1.0.0 is complete.
 Work on v2.0.0 has started.
 A simple "core" testbench which can be run with open-source tools is available.
 * **CV32E40X**: the UVM environment is stable, and verification is on-going.